benmvp/slides/2019/ato/react-eco.md

   * This is when I think it makes sense to learn and add it in
 - Most people use **Redux**
   * Been a bit of a backlash
-  * I know Mark & the maintainers have felt that
+  * I know the maintainers have felt that
   * Mainly because people have been using it before they need it and w/o understanding it
   * Or using a lib (like `redux-form`) that's forcing them
-  * They're data isn't really changing, just needed it passed to multiple components
+  * Their data isn't really changing, just need it passed to multiple components
 - Redux uses the concept of reducers where you generate new state on actions
+  * Immutability is key!
 - Mobx uses Observables that subscribe to mutations to state
+  * Get to change the state with traditional methods
 - Quite possible that with React Context & Hooks we won't even need Redux or MobX
   * More likely that they'll bake it in